Inflation is the name given to an increase in price levels generally. It is also manifest in the decline in the purchasing power of money

 Governments aim to control inflation because it reduces the value of money and the spending power of households, governments and firms.

-Causes of demand-pull inflation
+Measurement of inflation